THE CATCH IN THE SNIB

 Perhaps it was meant as a metaphor

-for my excluded state,
+for my ostracised condition,

-an exhortation to wise up.
+a cryptic exhortation to wise up.

 And indeed, reflecting afterwards